edgedb/edgedb/docs/guides/auth/email_password.rst

 ======================

 We will demonstrate the various steps below by building a NodeJS HTTP server in a single file that we will use to simulate a typical web application.
+For this example, we will require email verification to demonstrate the full flow, but you can configure your provider to not require verification by setting the ``require_verification`` setting to ``false``.

 .. note::